Caring for our staff

 As with any organisation that has staff and volunteers working around the country, we need to ensure that we can connect with our entire organisation from time to time.
 We're building a movement of people within the UK Church dedicated to serving those struggling under the weight of debt and poverty.
 It's impossible to build a unified movement without good communication and relationship.
 This takes many forms including line management and regular phone or video calls.

 We are conscious of the cost of these events and our events teams are trained in effective negotiation skills.
 We utilise our charitable status to secure the lowest prices whilst balancing that with seeking an acceptable quality of venue to ensure smooth running of the conferences.
-We believe the value of the conferences is in forming a vital pillar in the emotional support of staff who are working with vulnerable people in difficult circumstances.
+We believe the value of these events are in forming a vital pillar in the emotional support of staff who are working with vulnerable people in difficult circumstances, as well as professional development.
 The huge benefits can also be seen in the longevity of our centre network and staff retention.

 Business travel and accommodation policy